 After battling to a 3-3 tie with the Jr. Greyhounds Saturday afternoon, they went on to be edged by the Trappers in their semifinal encounter.

-Thunder Bay will now return home to gear up for the U14 OHL Cup, April 17-19, in Kingston.
+The Kings will now gear up to compete in the U14 OHL Cup, April 17-19, in Kingston.

 Photo credit: Hockey Northwestern Ontario